yabdelhadi/CarND-Traffic-Sign-Classifier-Project/README.md

 * validation set accuracy of 96.5%
 * test set accuracy of 94.3%

 I started with the LeNet-5 architecture which we learned in the LeNet Lab.
 I thought this would be a good architecture to start with as a baseline.
 I used a 2 convolution, 2 max pooling, and 3 fully connected.
-I modified the input to 32x32x3 and the output to 43 (number of classes).
+I modified the input to match the image size and the output t0 match the number of classes.
 Training this architecture gave me a validation accuracy of 89%.
 I converted all training, validation, and test data to grayscale and normalized all the data.
-By pre-processing the images first, I was about to pump my validation accuracy from 89% to 91%
+By pre-processing the images first, I was about to bump my validation accuracy from 89% to 91%

 I then tried to tune the hyperparameters.
-Tuning the batch size and learning rate didn't seem to help my network get a better accuracy or I decide to leave them at 128 for batch size and 0.001 for learning rate.
+Tuning the batch size and learning rate didn't seem to help my network get a better accuracy so I decide to leave them at 128 for batch size and 0.001 for learning rate.
 Increasing the number of the Epochs seemed to improve the network prediction accuracy.
 I started with 50 epochs but then realized  that the accuracy started to saturate at around 22 epochs so I decided to use 30 epoches.
 Tuning those hyperparameters allowed me to increase my validation accuracy to 92.5%

 I then revisited the network architecture to see what modification I can do to improve my accuracy.
 I decided to add a dropout to my network since my network was overfitting which means the model won't generalize well to a new data points.
 I added two dropouts, after the third and fourth layer.
-In the beginning it seemed seem to improve my accuracy but later I was able to tune the keep probability to 0.45 which then improve my network accuracy to 96.5%
+In the beginning it didn't seem to improve my accuracy but later I was able to tune the keep probability to 0.45 which then improve my network accuracy to 96.5%

 The graphs below show the model accuracy and loss as I was training my model